 - Try and be consistent with when you post and how often.
 Don’t post 3 posts one day and then none for the rest of the week.
 Some people swear by posting at the same time of day each day, or just first thing in the morning or in the evening.
 Why not think about when your target customer is most likely to be on Instagram.

-If you’d like to know more about using Instagram for your business I run Instagram group workshops, you can get more info about my latest one here – and I also create bespoke 1-1 power sessions that can be held face to face over coffee if you live in the Preston area or via skype.
+If you’d like to know more about using Instagram for your business I run Instagram group workshops, and I also create bespoke 1-1 power sessions that can be held face to face over coffee if you live in the Preston area or via video call.
+Click here for more info on my coaching packages.

 Pin for later –